What is a PROVINCIAL QUALIFIER?

 That is totally fine, you may have an agent for film, television and modeling but you can not be bound by any agreement preventing you from signing and performing the Contestant Contract.
 We have never had an issue with any agency since we began in 2008.

-What are the steps I need to take to be Miss World® Canada?
+What are the steps I need to take to be a QUEEN "MISS" Canada

 - Apply online to receive the forms